16. Environments and evaluation (*)#

 ## [1] "spammity spam"

-Therefore, when we now refer to `x
+Therefore, when we now refer to x

-the current environment):
+(from within the current environment):

 x # eval(quote(x), envir=sys.frame(sys.nframe()))